Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Example: Vector-valued Sobolev Space

 \section{Example: Vector-valued Sobolev Space}

-In this section we illustrate our main results in the case of vector-valued Sobolev RKHSs, extending the results of \citet{fischer2020sobolev} in the scalar-valued setting.
+In this section we illustrate our main results in the case of vector-valued Sobolev RKHSs.
 To this end, we assume that $E_X \subseteq \Rd$ is a bounded domain with smooth boundary equipped with the Lebesgue measure $\mu$. $L_2(E_X; \mathcal{Y}) := L_2(E_X, \mu; \mathcal{Y})$ denotes the corresponding Bochner space.
 We start by introducing vector-valued Sobolev spaces.